 Time and Manner of Providing Acknowledgment to the Donor - For the written acknowledgment to be considered contemporaneous, a donor must receive the acknowledgment by the earlier of: the date on which the donor files his or her individual federal income tax return for the year of the contribution; or the due date (including extensions) of the return.
 A charity may use Form 1098-C as the acknowledgment or provide its own statement that includes the information described above.
 If the charity uses Form 1098-C, only provide Copy C to the donor and be sure to check the box that states that the donor may not claim a deduction of more than \$500.
 The charity should not file Copy A with the IRS.
-A charity can provide either a paper copy of the acknowledgment to the donor, or it can provide the acknowledgment electronically, such as via an email addressed to the donor.
+A charity can provide either a paper copy of the acknowledgment to the donor, or an electronic acknowledgment, such as an email addressed to the donor.